cunyap/pypocquant/manual/UserInstructions.md

 ##### strip_try_correct_orientation

-* Whether to automatically try to rotate an misaligned image where the control band is not on the right.
-It will try with two independent methods to detect the orientation.
-The first will try to detect the pipetting inlet which is assumed to be opposite of the control band and alywas on the left.
-If not the images will be rotated.
-The second will try to read potential text from the strip i.e. COVID.
-Here the user needs to indicate on which side the text should be in respect to the control band.
+* Whether to automatically try to rotate a POCT that was mistakenly placed on the template facing the wrong direction (and where the control band is on the left instead of on the right).
+The pipetting inlet will be searched in the POCT; the inlet is assumed to be found on the side opposite to the control band, and always on the left.
+If found on the right, the image will be rotated.
 * Possible values: `True` or `False`
-* Recommended: `False`
+* Recommended: `True`

 ##### strip_try_correct_orientation_rects

 * Parameters for defining two rectangles left and right from the sensor center to be used to detect the pipetting inlet.
-The first param is the `Relative height factor` defines the hight of the rectangles in respect to the strip.
-The second param is the `Relative center cut-off` defines the relative ofsett from the sensor senter and therefore defines the width of the rectangle.
-The third parameter `Relative border cut-off` defines the relative ofsett from the strip left and right border and also defines the width
+The first parameter, `Relative height factor`, defines the relative height of the rectangles with respect to the strip.
+The second parameter, `Relative center cut-off`, defines the relative offset from the sensor center and therefore the width of the rectangle.
+Finally, the third parameter, `Relative border cut-off`, defines the relative offset from the strip's left and right borders and hence the width of the search rectangle.
 * Possible values: `(0:1, 0:1, 0:1)`
 * Recommended: `(0.52, 0.15, 0.09)`

 ##### strip_text_to_search

-* Text to search on the strip to assess orientation.
-Set to `""` to skip.
-This can help if the automatic estimation of the strip orientation fails.
+* Whether to use a specific text printed on the POCT to automatically try to rotate a POCT that was mistakenly placed on the template facing the wrong direction (and where the control band is on the left instead of on the right).
+Set to `""` to skip search and correction.
 If the strip has some text printed on either side of the sensor, it can be searched to guess the orientation.
 See also `strip_text_on_right`.

 ##### strip_text_on_right